Dodgers' 5 biggest X-factors vs. Yankees in 2024 World Series

 RELATED: Yankees-Dodgers: Ranking the 24 best players of the 2024 World Series

 The bigger the game, the more he tends to rise to the occasion.
 In his last start of the 2024 regular season, Buehler was on the mound as the Dodgers clinched the division against the Padres.
-His first start of the postseason looked worse than the six runs in the box score displayed, as he was let down by his defense.
+His first start of the postseason looked worse in the box score than what actually transpired, as he was let down by his defense.
 In his last start, he found success with his breaking balls and struck out six Mets batters in four scoreless innings while getting 18 whiffs — his most in a game since the 2021 season.
 That's a version of Buehler that could win a World Series game and end a sour season on a sweet note before he hits free agency.

 3. Kiké Hernández, second baseman